 Almost two decades ago, 20th Century Fox first bought the domain names "battleangelalita.com" and "battleangelalitamovie.com."
 It was a fittingly cyber start to the long-awaited Hollywood film adaptation of Yukito Kishiro's Gunnm — known in the west as Battle Angel Alita — as the classic manga is one of the most beloved titles to emerge from anime's cyberpunk golden years.

 Alita: Battle Angel stars Rosa Salazar as the title character, a cyborg with extraordinary combat skills but no memory of her past.
 She resides in Iron City with Dr. Dyson Ido (Christoph Waltz), a cyber doctor who discovered Alita in a scrapyard and provided her with a new body.

 Kishiro's manga first appeared in a 1990 issue of Business Jump, a now-defunct manga anthology magazine.
 The original series ended in 1995, with Kishiro penning a number of spin-off and sequel series; the latest, Mars Chronicle, has been running since October 2014, promoted as the last chapter in the Gunnm series.

-For over 15 years, James Cameron was the American behind the film the fledgling film adaptation, an ambition that made sense given his filmography and ambition.
+For over 15 years, James Cameron was the American behind the fledgling film adaptation, an ambition that made sense given his filmography and ambition.